pingidentity/terraform-provider-pingone/docs/resources/application.md

 - `device_timeout` (Number) An integer that specifies the length of time (in seconds) that the `userCode` and `deviceCode` returned by the `/device_authorization` endpoint are valid.
 This property is required only for applications in which the `grant_types` property is set to `DEVICE_CODE`.
 The default value is `600` seconds.
 It can have a value of no more than `3600` seconds (min/max=`1`/`3600`).
 - `home_page_url` (String) A string that specifies the custom home page URL for the application.
 The provided URL is expected to use the `https://` schema.
 The `http` schema is permitted where the host is `localhost` or `127.0.0.1`.
 - `initiate_login_uri` (String) A string that specifies the URI to use for third-parties to begin the sign-on process for the application.
 If specified, PingOne redirects users to this URI to initiate SSO to PingOne.
 The application is responsible for implementing the relevant OIDC flow when the initiate login URI is requested.
 This property is required if you want the application to appear in the PingOne Application Portal.
 See the OIDC specification section of [Initiating Login from a Third Party](https://openid.net/specs/openid-connect-core-1_0.html#ThirdPartyInitiatedLogin) for more information.
 The provided URL is expected to use the `https://` schema.
 The `http` schema is permitted where the host is `localhost` or `127.0.0.1`.
-- `jwks` (String) A string that specifies a JWKS string that validates the signature of signed JWTs for applications that use the `PRIVATE_KEY_JWT` option for the `token_endpoint_authn_method`.
-This property is required when `token_endpoint_authn_method` is `PRIVATE_KEY_JWT` and the `jwks_url` property is empty.
+- `jwks` (String) A string that specifies a JWKS string that validates the signature of signed JWTs for applications that use the `PRIVATE_KEY_JWT` option for the `token_endpoint_auth_method`.
+This property is required when `token_endpoint_auth_method` is `PRIVATE_KEY_JWT` and the `jwks_url` property is empty.
 For more information, see [Create a private_key_jwt JWKS string](https://apidocs.pingidentity.com/pingone/platform/v1/api/#create-a-private_key_jwt-jwks-string).
 This property is also required if the optional `request` property JWT on the authorize endpoint is signed using the RS256 (or RS384, RS512) signing algorithm and the `jwks_url` property is empty.
 For more infornmation about signing the `request` property JWT, see [Create a request property JWT](https://apidocs.pingidentity.com/pingone/platform/v1/api/#create-a-request-property-jwt).
 Conflicts with `jwks_url`.
-- `jwks_url` (String) A string that specifies a URL (supports `https://` only) that provides access to a JWKS string that validates the signature of signed JWTs for applications that use the `PRIVATE_KEY_JWT` option for the `token_endpoint_authn_method`.
-This property is required when `token_endpoint_authn_method` is `PRIVATE_KEY_JWT` and the `jwks` property is empty.
+- `jwks_url` (String) A string that specifies a URL (supports `https://` only) that provides access to a JWKS string that validates the signature of signed JWTs for applications that use the `PRIVATE_KEY_JWT` option for the `token_endpoint_auth_method`.
+This property is required when `token_endpoint_auth_method` is `PRIVATE_KEY_JWT` and the `jwks` property is empty.
 For more information, see [Create a private_key_jwt JWKS string](https://apidocs.pingidentity.com/pingone/platform/v1/api/#create-a-private_key_jwt-jwks-string).
 This property is also required if the optional `request` property JWT on the authorize endpoint is signed using the RS256 (or RS384, RS512) signing algorithm and the `jwks` property is empty.
 For more infornmation about signing the `request` property JWT, see [Create a request property JWT](https://apidocs.pingidentity.com/pingone/platform/v1/api/#create-a-request-property-jwt).
 Conflicts with `jwks`.
 - `mobile_app` (Attributes) A single object that specifies Mobile application integration settings for `NATIVE_APP` type applications. (see [below for nested schema](#nestedatt--oidc_options--mobile_app))
 - `par_requirement` (String) A string that specifies whether pushed authorization requests (PAR) are required.
 Options are `OPTIONAL`, `REQUIRED`.
 Defaults to `OPTIONAL`.
 - `par_timeout` (Number) An integer that specifies the pushed authorization request (PAR) timeout in seconds.
 Valid values are between `1` and `600`.
 Defaults to `60`.